Whitesnake discography

-The English-American hard rock band Whitesnake have released thirteen studio albums, nine live albums, twelve compilation albums, seven box sets, two extended plays (EPs), 40 singles, nine video albums and 29 music videos.
+The British-American hard rock band Whitesnake have released thirteen studio albums, nine live albums, twelve compilation albums, seven box sets, Five extended plays (EPs), 40 singles, nine video albums and 29 music videos.
 Formed in London in 1978 by vocalist David Coverdale, the band originally featured guitarists Micky Moody and Bernie Marsden, bassist Neil Murray, keyboardist Peter Solley and drummer Dave Dowle.
 The group's debut EP Snakebite was released in June 1978 and reached number 61 on the UK Singles Chart.
 After replacing Solley with Jon Lord, the band released their debut full-length album Trouble later in the year, which reached number 50 on the UK Albums Chart.
 1979's Lovehunter reached number 29 on the chart.
 Lead single "Long Way from Home" charted at number 55.

 Dowle was replaced by Ian Paice after the release of Lovehunter, and in 1980 Whitesnake reached the UK top ten for the first time with Ready an' Willing, which peaked at number 6 and was certified gold by the British Phonographic Industry (BPI).
 The album was also the band's first to register on the US Billboard 200, reaching number 90.
 The album's lead single "Fool for Your Loving" reached number 13 on the UK Singles Chart.
 The group's first live release, Live... in the Heart of the City, reached number 5 on the UK Albums Chart and was certified platinum by the BPI.
 1981's Come an' Get It and 1982's Saints & Sinners also both reached the UK top ten, with the former reaching a peak of number 2 (the band's highest to date).
 Three singles from across the two albums reached the UK Singles Chart top 40.